Cover photo by Felicity Grundlingh.

 Length up to 50mm; Wingspan reaches 72mm.

-A very distinctively coloured species.
-The mahogany brown body is noticeably hairy and carries obscure black lines and markings.
-The abdomen pattern of cream crescents and triangles, bordered with black is diagnostic.
-The sexes are alike.
+The Mahogany Presba is a very distinctively coloured species.
+The brown thorax is conspicuously hairy with obscure black lines and markings.
+The abdomen pattern of cream crescents and triangles, bordered with black, is diagnostic.
+The sexes closely resemble one another, but females have shorter and broader abdomens.
+Females also lack the elongated claspers of the male.

-Most likely to be mistaken for Syncordulia serendipator.
+It is most likely to be mistaken for the Rustic Presba (Syncordulia serendipator).
 Both species are predominantly dark-reddish brown, but Syncordulia serendipator is generally darker.
 The two species also have very differently patterned abdomens.

 Click here for more details on identification of the Mahogany Presba.